webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

 * Multisampling does not use a grid

-  Above we mentioned manually rendering to a 4x the resolution and using bilinear filtering but that is not exactly what multisampling does.
+  Above we mentioned manually rendering to a 4x resolution texture and using bilinear filtering to are desired size but that is not exactly what multisampling does.

   Multisampling actually uses offsets like this for the 4 points it tests for inside/outside of the triangle

   <img src="resources/multisample-4x.svg" width="256" >

   This is even more interesting for other count settings.
-Some others

   count: 2